Nexus-N3/rs-nexus-ble-tooling/docs/source/documentation/cli-clients.rst

 Primary behavior:

+- discover and select RF Survey target addresses before the survey starts
-- start RF Survey against selected BLE target addresses
+- start RF Survey against the selected BLE target addresses
 - listen for pushed ``rf_survey_status`` window updates from the gateway
 - report per-target score, quality, trend, and RSSI during the survey
 - stop RF Survey and print the final per-target summary returned by ``rf_survey_stop()``

+During the survey phase, the gateway still uses duplicate advertisements internally so RF Survey can compute observations, RSSI statistics, scores, and trends.
+Those repeated advertisements are not forwarded to the host as normal ``scan_result`` discovery JSON; the host only receives RF Survey status and final summary messages once the survey is running.

 ``RFSurvey/client.py`` is the single-target smoke-test path.